kronosfere/Intro-to-pandas/README.md

 For this example, you will work on the given dataset of movie ratings to determine a few things:
 * What are the favorite movies of males vs females
-* What are the movies with the most discrepancy between reviews
+* What are the most controversial movies

 **read_csv(without proper labels)**
 The given datasets do not come with labels.
 In such cases, you should determine the labels through the source if possible, or make assumptions if not.